revbayes/revbayes/help/md/seed.md

     a
     seed(80797980)
     a <- rUniform(1,0.6,1.2)
-    a # this will b the same as above!
+    a # this will be the same as above!

 ## references